 "Play is the highest form of research."

 The first is outdoor play.
-We have a wide variety of natural materials available to the children inside the classrooms and actively play and explore outside as much as weather allows.
-We regularly take nature walks that extend in the surrounding area and plant and tend a vegetable garden each year!
+We have a wide variety of natural materials available to the children inside the classrooms and also actively play and explore outside each day rain or shine.
+We regularly take nature walks that extend into the surrounding area.
+Our classes work together to plant and tend a vegetable garden each spring, summer, and fall!

 The second key component centers on the idea of community.
 We recognize the fact that the well-being of children is the collective responsibility of the entire community.
-We embrace the gifts that Saxapahaw has to offer by visiting local farms, businesses, and artists as well as inviting community members to visit and share stories with our classes.
-We also ackowldege parents as crucial partners and as the first and most important teachers to their children.
+We embrace the gifts that Saxapahaw has to offer by visiting local farms, businesses, and artists as well as inviting community members to visit our classrooms and share their experiences with our students.
+We also acknowledge parents as crucial partners and as the first and most important teachers to their children.
 We actively encourage parents to volunteer and participate in school events.

 The third component is the use of interactive and creative teaching methods where children learn basic skills through contextual learning, team building, and utilizing the "hundred languages of children".
-Our teachers follow a child-led curriculum inspired by the Reggio Emilia approach to learning.
+Our teachers follow an emergent, child-led curriculum inspired by the Reggio Emilia approach to learning.
+Through daily observations and documentation, our team of educators work to create inspiring provocations in the classrooms that expand on the interests of our students and lead to larger project work.

 Students in the Upper classroom have the opportunity to participate in co-curricular opportunities made possible through collaborative partnerships within our community.
 Relationship building is an integral part of our program and we are honored to work with these organizations.